-The secondary fuse box is chargeable and available through any Swift Group Dealer.
+The replacement fusebox is chargeable and available through any Swift Group Dealer.

 Mirrors

 Towing mirrors are mandatory in the UK.
 It is essential that exterior towing mirrors are fitted.
 Drivers can face instant fines if extension mirrors are not fitted.